januff/easy-easier-easiest-lambdas/readme.md

 “**Where AWS becomes overkill are typical JAMstack apps.
 A static site with lots of frontend logic.
 Hosting those on AWS is a pain whereas Netlify and Vercel make them a core feature.**” -Swizec Teller, *AWS, Vercel, Netlify, or Firebase?* ([Serverless Handbook, Feb 2021](https://serverlesshandbook.dev/serverless-flavors/))

-Back in the day, AWS Lambda setup could be treacherous (ie. for me, last year.)
-But these days, Amazon's Amplify CLI has vastly simplified Lambda configuration, while Netlify and Vercel offer near-effortless Lambda setup.
+Back in the day, AWS Lambda setup could be treacherous (eg. for me, last year.)
+But these days, Amazon's Amplify CLI has vastly simplified Lambda configuration, while Netlify and Vercel offer near-effortless Lambda wrappers.
 This repo collects deployment instructions and tips for all three platforms.
-(A [companion essay on _Medium_]() gets into my preferences.)
+(In [this companion essay on _Medium_](), I explain my preferences.)

 ---